rathoddharmendra/python_100din/Day_46 - Music TimeMachine/readme.md

 2. Hit billboard api to fetch top 100 songs from the year
 3. Send the request as list to next step
 # Build a playlist of Spotify
-4. Call Spotify API to build a playlist
+4. Call Spotify API to build a playlist (subtask - register for developer API requests)
 5. Search all 100 songs and the ones found to the playlist
 6. Share the playlist via SMS, and email to Sheral